Gods of the Blood: Reception

 Publishers Weekly wrote that "although Gardell's academic tone and sometimes torturous prose make for slow reading, his well-researched book offers never-before-seen glimpses of the visions and goals of racist pagans".
 Scott Beekman praised the book, saying it would "stand as the benchmark monograph on this growing movement for the foreseeable future."
+In 2025, Dominic Alessio and Robert J. Wallis listed it as one of three "landmark" works on the subject of race and heathenry, alongside Nicholas Goodrick-Clarke's two works on the subject, The Occult Roots of Nazism and Black Sun.
+In 2026, writer Spencer Sunshine identified it as one of the first academic works to substantially examine neo-Nazi Satanism.

 Amos Yong grouped the book with recent scholarship by Michael Barkun and Jeffrey Kaplan, while Beekman compared it in scope to Nicholas Goodrick-Clarke's book Black Sun.
 Beekman noted it as having an increased focus on the impacts of globalization compared to that book.
 With its more narrow focus on the pagan white separatist landscape, Yong described it as "a well-written report and analysis of this phenomenon".
 Stefanie von Schnurbein wrote that the combination of racialist ideology and neopaganism had been "sadly understudied" by scholars, and that "Gods of the Blood is an important and innovative contribution to filling this void".

 Daniel Levitas called it useful, but very slow reading, and criticized some of Gardell's conclusions and statements, like calling antisemitism a marginal phenomenon.
 Beekman also said that most of the material in the book not about paganism (amounting to about 1/3rd of its length) felt like padding in comparison.
 Nathan R. Lynn for the Journal of Church and State praised the book, especially in its interviews with many significant white supremacist figures and the research personally conducted by Gardell.